jhgg/Hammerspoon-Config/README.md

  * `utils/import.lua` - My own take of require() with its own cache.
 Use `import` everywhere you would have used `require`. `init.lua` takes care of clearing the cache, each reload, so you don't have to worry.
  * `utils/inspect.lua` - Table inspector from http://github.com/kikito/inspect.lua
  * `utils/monitors.lua` - Monitor detection & window positioning helpers.
  * `utils/position.lua` - Functions to resize a window within a screen.
+ * `utils/fuzzy_match.lua` - A shitty fuzzy matching & scoring function.
+ * `utils/match_dialgoue.lua` - Utility to create a specialized text view that can be used to do fuzzy match navigating (or menus or whatever.. see `utils/fuzzy_match.lua`, and `modules/app_selector.lua`).

 ### Modules
 A few modules to handle stuff I needed hydra to do: